-Emerging From the COVID-19 Pandemic: Women's Health, Finances, and Retirement Preparations, a collaboration between Transamerica Center for Retirement Studies (TCRS) and Transamerica Center for Retirement Studies (TCRS) and Transamerica Institute, serves as a call to action and provides recommendations for women, employers, and policymakers to improve retirement security.
+Emerging From the COVID-19 Pandemic: Women's Health, Finances, and Retirement

+Preparations, a collaboration between Transamerica Center for Retirement Studies® (TCRS) and Transamerica Institute®, serves as a call to action and provides recommendations for women, employers, and policymakers to improve retirement security.
 It examines the experiences of women employed by for-profit companies, and the impacts of the pandemic on their health, employment, financial well-being, and retirement preparedness.
 The report is based on findings from the 22nd Annual Retirement Survey of Workers, one of the largest and longest-running surveys of its kind, which was conducted in late 2021 when many businesses were still operating at limited capacity.